4 Ways to Improve Power Output | Snatch and Clean & Jerk

 2. Improve Front Rack and Overhead Mobility

-Poor thoracic and shoulder mobility leads to inefficient bar paths and unstable overhead positions.
-This limits not just your lifts, but your power expression.
+Poor thoracic/shoulder mobility produces inefficient bar paths and unstable receiving positions.
+That caps power expression.

-• Can you comfortably hold a front rack without elbows dropping or wrists collapsing?
+• Can you hold a front rack without elbows dropping or wrists collapsing?

-• Does your overhead position allow you to lock out the bar without overextending your back?
+• Can you lock out overhead without overextending your low back?

 Fix it with: